thor314/obsidian-setup/Getting Started with Obsidian.md

 - Use a sandboxed installation, which prevents Obsidian from poking your system except in very constrained ways, but will prevent plugins like *Obsidian Git* from being able to poke your system for automated git backups.
 - Live with risk.
 This isn't necessarily bad, just know that you might not want to keep anything too valuable on a machine with a larger attack surface.

-If you're just getting started with Obsidian, I don't recommend you try reading this post in one sitting.
-Actually, I don't recommend anyone try to read this 9000 word post in one sitting.
-You may want to take several passes over each section, while you set up Obsidian the way you like it, and figure out how you want to use the tool.
+This post is more like three posts.
+Read it how you'd like, but the post is intended as a guide as well as a reference; I aimed to cover everything I learned in a year, and it wouldn't fit in less than 9000 words.
+Take your time learning to use the tool, have a life outside of setting up Obsidian.

 For questions, feel free to [message me on Twitter](https://twitter.com/cryptograthor), shoot me an email at thorck a-squiggle pm dot me, or try the [Obsidian User Forum](https://forum.obsidian.md/).
+I'd love to know if you have suggestions for how to improve the post, or feedback on what was useful and what wasn't.

 ## Part One: Setting up
 ### Installin Stuff